 Pork neck with honey & rosemary was such a delightful thing, arguably the most best dish there for me.
 When I saw it on the menu, I had to have it.
 It was so juicy, smokey, tender and sweet, almost taking a liking to Chinese style ‘Char Siu in flavour’.
 What is there not to like?
 You have to order it!

 This dish featured on the specials – Ox cheeks!
 In my opinion anything slow cooked in red wine, peppercorns and tomato is a revelation.
-It’s a real shame it didn’t feature again during my second visit – if any of the Bocca folk are listening, please start cooking it again!
+It’s a real shame it didn’t feature again during my second visit – if any of the Bocca folk are reading, please start cooking it again!

 Tagliolini with sea snail ragú, this disappeared faster than I could go back for a second helping.
-You definitely know you were eating something from the sea with the snails sweet-like clam texture.
+You definitely know you were eating something from the sea with the snail’s sweet-like clam texture.
 Faultless.

 And what feast is complete without organ meat?
 Certainly not the one we’re having here so it’s ordered.
 Tripe with guanciale (unsmoked bacon prepared from pork jowl or cheeks) cooked with chilli & tomato.
-You definitely know you’re eating organ meat here but it was made so well, the sauce was rich and the tripe just dissolved in your mouth.
+You definitely know you’re eating organ meat here, but it was made so well, the sauce was rich and the tripe just dissolved in your mouth.
 Amazing flavour.

 Pastiera Napoletana – Sweet ricotta, wholegrain wheat & candied orange tart, ricotta-orange gelato.
 What a mouth full!
-This was the plain Jane of the bunch, pleasant enough but if you’re in a conservative mood and fancy something sweet then this hits the spot.
+This was the plain Jane of the bunch, pleasant enough, but if you’re in a conservative mood and fancy something sweet then this hits the spot.

 Casata Siciliana – ricotta, orange & chocolate layered with sponge & mazipan.
 This was the most decadent of the bunch, the real deal.
 I couldn’t stop going at it with my spoon like crazed sugar junkie ready for his next hit.